Get ready for two weeks of being, moving, and healing to inspire yourself & everyone around you!

 Schedule: Weekdays from 9am to 5pm, Weekends from 12pm to 5pm.
 Mornings and evenings before and after-hours open, for individual and group practice + Q&A

-Strala uses yoga, tai chi, and traditional Chinese and Japanese medicine, to help people live radiantly healthy and inspiring lives.
+Strala combines the movement and healing wisdom of tai chi with the form vocabularies of yoga, tai chi, and Traditional Chinese and Japanese Medicine, to help people release stress, move easily through challenge, and live radiantly inspiring lives.

 In our Strala Training Courses, you learn to shape your destiny on every level that counts, from your psychology, chemistry and neurology, to your chromosomes and even gene expression.